-The lat pulldown machine is ultimately designed to work your lats through a variety of pulldown exercises, which you are probably familiar with.
-However, there is a range of unique ways to use this machine that allow you to work a lot more than just your lats!
+The lat pulldown machine is ultimately designed to work your lats through a variety of pulldown exercises.
+However, there is a range of unique ways to use the machine that allow you to work a lot more than just your lats!
+Below, we’ll explore eight lat pulldown machine exercises.
+We’ll also go over how to complete them and other tips to consider.

 Contents